 What is Course Resource Lists?

 Course Resource Lists is an update to the Library's course reserve system that integrates with your Blackboard course site.
-It is the most effective way for faculty and instructors to utilize the library's online and print resources in your class while also enabling you to integrate resources from anywhere on the web.
+It is the most effective way for faculty and instructors to utilize the library's resources in your class while also enabling you to integrate resources from anywhere on the web.